opendocsg/slw-judgments-backfill/2004_SGHC_98/report.md

 **_That the trial judge erred in accepting Joe’s version of events_**

 33     Section 135 of the EA obviates the need for a court to warn itself of the danger of relying on accomplice evidence.
 Nevertheless, illustration (b) to s 116 of the EA provides that a court may presume an accomplice to be unworthy of credit and so treat his evidence with caution.
-The combined effect of s 135 and illustration (b) is that a court may convict an accused on the uncorroborated evidence of an accomplice, but should still treat the evidence with caution as the accomplice may be presumed to be unworthy of credit _: Kwang Boon Keong Peter v PP_ [1998] 2 SLR 592.
+The combined effect of s 135 and illustration (b) is that a court may convict an accused on the uncorroborated evidence of an accomplice, but should still treat the evidence with caution as the accomplice may be presumed to be unworthy of credit _: Kwang Boon Keong Peter v PP_ <span class="citation">[1998] 2 SLR 592</span>.
 The court is merely required to scrutinise the accomplice’s evidence carefully.
-If the evidence is shown to be reliable from all the circumstances of the case, accomplice evidence should be given the same weight as any other evidence: _Chua Poh Kiat Anthony v PP_ [1998] 2 SLR 713.
+If the evidence is shown to be reliable from all the circumstances of the case, accomplice evidence should be given the same weight as any other evidence: _Chua Poh Kiat Anthony v PP_ <span class="citation">[1998] 2 SLR 713</span>.

 34     The trial judge bore in mind the fact that Joe was an accomplice, but did not find his evidence unreliable, since he discerned no attempt by Joe to minimise his own involvement or exaggerate the appellant’s involvement.
 Instead, he found Joe to be a “credible and forthright” witness.
 I noted that this was a finding made with the benefit of having seen and heard Joe, and accorded it due weight.